-JAMB denies rumour of marks deduction in UMTE - Nigeria Today
+Court orders final forfeiture of N449.6m recovered from Lagos shop - Nigeria Today

-Benjamin advised candidates to login to check the result with their registration number or with email address to print.
+The investigator said that Tauheed had conspired with the owner of the abandoned shop to launder the money.

-He urged candidates with any challenge not to hesitate to contact the board or check the organisation’s Website for detailed information and numbers for enquiries.
+The EFCC said it would be in the interest of justice for the court to order the permanent forfeiture of the money to the Federal Government.

-The post JAMB denies rumour of marks deduction in UMTE appeared first on Vanguard News.
+The post Court orders final forfeiture of N449.6m recovered from Lagos shop appeared first on Vanguard News.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.